Your nervous system isn't broken

 can open up

-This work is about giving your nervous system a chance to do what it never got to do — complete, settle, and feel safe again.
+This work is about giving your nervous system a chance to complete, settle, and feel safe again.

 - Reactions that felt instant and uncontrollable start to slow down

-- Saying yes when you mean no starts to feel like a choice, not a reflex
+- Saying yes when you mean no starts to feel like a choice, a pause, a moment to decide

 - Setting a boundary feels less like a threat your body has to brace against